Potential superpower

-A potential superpower is a sovereign state or other polity that is speculated to be or have the potential to become a superpower; a sovereign state or supranational union that holds a dominant position and can exert influence and project power on a global scale through economic, military, technological, political, or cultural means.
+A potential superpower is a sovereign state or other polity that is widely speculated to have the potential to become a superpower–a sovereign state or supranational union that holds a dominant position and can exert influence and project power on a global scale through economic, military, technological, political, or cultural means.

-The United States is currently considered the world's foremost superpower, as it is the only country whose status as a superpower finds broad consensus.
-China has received significant coverage as either a potential or established superpower.
-The European Union, Russia and India have also been discussed as potential superpowers of the 21st century; Japan was a former candidate in the 1980s.
+The United States is currently the only country whose status as a superpower finds broad consensus, with some accounts explicitly calling it the only one.
+Since the mid-2020s, China has increasingly been referred to as a superpower in its own right (including by U.S. President Donald Trump).
+Brazil, the European Union, India, and Russia have been discussed as potential superpowers of the 21st century, while Japan was a candidate in the 1980s.
+In spite of the perceived decline of the United States, it remains a superpower primarily due to its alliances, military capacity, soft power, and economic influence and heft.

 China

-The People's Republic of China has arguably received the most consistent coverage in the popular press of its potential superpower status, (Note: Attributed to multiple sources:) and has been identified as a rising or emerging economic and military superpower by academics and other experts.
-One source argued that "China certainly presents the most promising all-round profile" of a potential superpower, having high economic growth and a large population.
-According to former U.S. Secretary of State Antony Blinken, China represents the "biggest geopolitical test of the 21st century" to the United States, as it is "the only country with enough power to jeopardize the current global order".
+China's status as a superpower has been the subject of great academic and geopolitical debate.
+In recent years, the view that China has become an established superpower has strengthened, framing the country as the primary rival to the United States in the 21st century.
+While a 2012 Lund Critical Debate at Cornell University concluded that "China is not yet a superpower", a growing number of proponents have highlighted China's modern military, regional influence, cultural export, rapid advancements in artificial intelligence, and total economic and manufacturing volume as signs of global dominance in the 2020s.
+By the middle of the decade, prominent international figures such as US Secretary of State Marco Rubio have referred to China as a superpower.
+However, opponents suggest that China's domestic challenges still persist: an ageing and shrinking population, lack of skilled immigration, and international concerns about its soft power status, human rights issues, lack of hard power capabilities through a global military alliance system, and the dominance of the U.S. dollar in global trade.

-There has been great focus on China's growing economic activity on the global stage, in particular where it has been in competition with the United States: for example, the establishment and large-scale expansion in countries joining the Asian Infrastructure Investment Bank in contrast to traditional western institutions, along with the Belt and Road Initiative and China's role in the worldwide groundings of the Boeing 737 MAX.
+There has been a greater focus on China's burgeoning economic activity on the global stage, in particular when in competition with the United States: for example, China's significant expansion in countries that have joined the Beijing-based Asian Infrastructure Investment Bank in contrast to similar Western institutions, along with the Belt and Road Initiative and China's role in the worldwide groundings of the Boeing 737 MAX.
 It has also been argued that there is likely to be growing competition in future between two highly dominant countries, the United States and China, while others begin to lag behind economically.
 It has also been predicted that China may overtake the United States as the world's largest economy in the 2020s.
 Due to the country's rapidly developing AI industry, China has also been referred to as an "AI superpower".